[Extended] Arts and Culture Resilience Package (ACRP) Operating Grant

 Other Training Programmes

-Other than the NAC-commissioned training programmes, NAC has collated possible online courses for the arts sector below.
+Other than the NAC-commissioned training programmes, NAC has also collated possible online courses for the arts sector below.
 These focus on courses by our local arts institutions, tertiary institutions, as well as a handful of courses from overseas providers.
 The courses listed are not intended to be prescriptive or exhaustive, but rather will serve as a first point of reference for further training opportunities in areas such as Digital Technology, Entrepreneurship, Audience Engagement or Art-form Specific courses.
 Interested applicants can seek out the respective courses to gather more details on course content and fees.
-We encourage you to apply for the CDSA grant to attend these courses.
 As the lists will be updated on a regular basis, and NAC understands that a number of training providers are in the process of shifting their courses online, do refer back to the NAC website regularly for further information.

 Enhanced Training Support Package for Arts Companies